JamesZhao01/nautilus-tutorial/README.md

 - `kubectl apply -f persistent-volume.yml`
 - [docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/)
 - In general, you should put datasets on your volume, but copy your datasets to your container when using it.
 This is because you will be repeatedly loading your data, and because it will be on a NFS, it will be slow to access.
 Better to do one expensive copy at once than millions of slow copies when training.
+- Edit: (as of June 2023) some of the other protocols / storage types may be more stable than cephfs.
+Recently, there have been many instances of the cephfs manager pod dying spontaneously, rendering access to a pvc impossible for stretches of time.
+Some of the s3 protocols might be better.

 Poggers, time to test with
 - `kubectl create -f pod-test.yml`